Arcadia-Science/prehgt/README.md

 The exact path of these files will depend on whether the pipeline is executed in Snakemake or Nextflow.

 ## Citations

+If you use prehgt for your analysis, please cite it using the following DOI:

+An extensive list of references for the tools used by the pipeline can be found in the [CITATIONS](./CITATIONS.md) file.